moosemeat817/WildFire/README.md

 Every fire tells a story — and now, so does its smoke.

-- **Fuel-Specific Smoke:** Different fuels produce distinct smoke patterns, colors, and lifetimes.
+- **Fuel-Specific Smoke:** Included fuels produce distinct smoke patterns, colors, and lifetimes.
-- **Realistic Physics:** Enhancements that preserve natural wind and motion behavior.
-- **Customizable:** Fine-tune density, opacity, lifetime, and speed.
 - **Global Override:** Force one consistent smoke style across all fuels.
-- **Smart Exclusions:** Automatically skips incompatible fires (e.g., six-burner stoves).

 ---